Tentoxa/bitpy/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to submit a Pull Request.
+If you need additional API endpoints implemented, please open an issue and we'll prioritize adding them.

 ## 📄 License